ehsankhani/CTF-playbook/Questions/Cryptography/The Legend of Encyron/Answer/hello my little champ!.md

 1. Open the file titled `hello my little champ!` and copy its entire contents.
-2. Paste the Morse code into a reliable online decoder (e.g., morsecode.world or dcode.fr or the ones that are metioned in the `tools`).
+2. Paste the Morse code into a reliable online decoder (e.g., morsecode.world or dcode.fr).
 3. Decode the message and extract the flag from the output.

 ---